SmartData-Polito/darkvec/README.md

 ___

 ```
-fig10(plt, shs)
+fig12(plt, shs)
 ```

-Fastplot callback for generating Fig.10 of the paper.
-Average silhouette of points within the found clusters.
-Fastplot callback for generating Fig.10 of the paper.
+Fastplot callback for generating Fig.12 of the paper.
 Average silhouette of points within the found clusters.  <br>

 #### Parameters<br>